Co-Written with William Scheller

 The following tips are designed to help you get started with your own market research and gain a deeper understanding of your target audience without resorting to comprehensive primary research.

-Watch which campaigns work (and which don’t)
+Watch which nonprofit marketing campaigns work (and which don’t)

 Successful fundraisers run on data.
 Do supporters respond better to direct mail, or email?
 Did the pledge card with the picture of a puppy get a better response, or was it the one with the older, injured dog?
 You can do keyword searches on Google using tools to determine prospect interest, and track your website traffic volume through Google Analytics.